KosukeHamazaki/RAINBOWR/README.md

 See(geno.GWAS)
 str(ZETA)
 ```
-`ZETA` is a list of genetic relationship matrix and its design matrix.
+`ZETA` is a list of genomic relationship matrix (GRM) and its design matrix.

 Finally, we can perform `GWAS` using these data.
 First, we perform single-SNP GWAS by `RGWAS.normal` function as follows.